Services supporting schools and settings

 Phone: 0330 222 7009

-For further details, visit the West Sussex Services for Schools Learning Outside the Classroom pages.
+For further details, visit the West Sussex Services for Education Learning Outside the Classroom pages.

-• EMTAS supports schools to improve access and raise attainment for pupils from minority ethnic backgrounds, particularly those with English as an Additional Language (EAL) and those from Gypsy, Traveller, Roma, Showman & Boater backgrounds (GTRSB).
+• EMTAS supports schools to improve access and raise attainment for pupils from minority ethnic backgrounds, particularly those with English as an Additional Language (EAL), and those from Gypsy, Roma and Traveller (GRT) and Showman backgrounds.

-The team offers advice and guidance to schools and families, supports parental and community engagement and delivers a range of training.
+The team offers advice and guidance to schools and families, supports parental and community engagement and delivers a range of training and regular network meetings.

 Ethnic Minority Achievement (EMA)